Aliases for COL5A2 Gene

 GeneCards Summary for COL5A2 Gene

 COL5A2 (Collagen, Type V, Alpha 2) is a Protein Coding gene.
-Diseases associated with COL5A2 include ehlers-danlos syndrome, type i and ehlers-danlos syndrome, classic type, col5a2-related.
-Among its related pathways are PI3K-Akt signaling pathway and ERK Signaling.
+Diseases associated with COL5A2 include ehlers-danlos syndrome, classic type and ehlers-danlos syndrome, classic type, col5a2-related.
+Among its related pathways are PI3K-Akt signaling pathway and Phospholipase-C Pathway.
 GO annotations related to this gene include extracellular matrix structural constituent and SMAD binding.
 An important paralog of this gene is COL3A1.

 UniProtKB/Swiss-Prot for COL5A2 Gene